Contexter/FountainAI-Eco-System/README.md

 - **Dynamic Service Discovery:**
   Every service must implement dynamic service discovery by leveraging the API Gateway’s lookup endpoint.
 This allows services to dynamically resolve peer service URLs at runtime.
 - **Notification Service Integration:**
-  Each service must include a standardized interface for sending AND receiving notifications via the central Notification Service—even if not used immediately—to facilitate future enhancements.
+  Each service must include a standardized interface for sending **and receiving notifications** via the central Notification Service—even if not used immediately—to facilitate future enhancements.
+  - **Sending Notifications:** Services should provide a helper function or client to push notifications (e.g., alerts, status changes) to the Notification Service.
+  - **Receiving Notifications:** Services should implement (or stub) an endpoint or interface that can receive notifications, enabling future two-way communication.

 ### Observability
 - **Prometheus Metrics:**